THREE C

 Motivation

-Objectives and approach
+Goals and approach

 Innovations and prospects

 The transdisciplinary research and development project with 13 partners from BE, DE, FR, IR, NL and UK will contribute to a climate-friendly and sustainable circular carbon economy in Northwest Europe.
-Synergies and expertise from university research institutions, public institutions, business support and regional development agencies as well as capacity building, investment and marketing experts will be used.
-A central quality laboratory guarantees a consistently high quality of plant and activated carbon products and establishes control mechanisms for the regionally developed products.
+Synergies and expertise from university research institutions, public institutions, business support and regional development agencies as well as capacity building, investment and marketing experts will be utilized.
+A central quality laboratory guarantees a consistently high quality of the plant and activated carbon products and establishes control mechanisms for the regionally developed products.